Skip to main content

 Losing your password means permanent data loss.
 This is not a bug—it's a feature of zero-knowledge encryption.

-This is the price of true zero-knowledge security.
+This is inherent to zero-knowledge encryption.
 Your encryption keys are derived from your password and never leave your device.
-Without your password, the mathematical encryption cannot be reversed—even by Tresorit.
+Without your password, the encryption cannot be reversed -- not by Tresorit, and not by anyone else.

 Migrating from Other Cloud Services